sooftware/kospeech/README.md

 ### Training KsponSpeech Dataset

 You can choose from four models and training this.
-There are many other training options, so look carefully and execute the following command.
+There are many other training options, so look carefully and execute the following command:

 - **Deep Speech 2** Training
 ```